 A second reverse osmosis plant at 21133 US Highway 19 N will be built with a storage tank able to hold 6.25 million gallons of water a day.
 Wellfields would pump in the water from nearly 200 feet beneath the state.

-The plan to increase the size of the storage tank and make other improvements to the city's existing reverse osmosis plant near Palmetto Street is expected to begin in the summer.
+The and make other improvements to the city's existing reverse osmosis plant near Palmetto Street is expected to begin in the summer.

 The plan to add the 12 wellfield sites is expected to start this year.

 If you go: